confluentinc/examples/clients/cloud/java/README.md

 In this example, the producer writes Kafka data to a topic in Confluent Cloud.
 Each record has a key representing a username (e.g. `alice`) and a value of a count, formatted as json (e.g. `{"count": 0}`).
 The consumer reads the same topic from Confluent Cloud and keeps a rolling sum of the counts as it processes each record.
+The Kafka Streams API reads the same topic from Confluent Cloud and does a stateful sum aggregation, also a rolling sum of the counts as it processes each record.

 1. Run the producer, passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the topic name: